Exploring Refs in React

 class MyText extends Component {myRef = React.createRef();componentDidMount(){this.myRef.current.style.background = 'red'}render() {return (<h1 ref={this.myRef}>Yoo</h1>)}}

-In case of html element, inspecting myRef.current
+In case of html element, inspecting myRef.current will return DOM node.
+As

 shown above we can call DOM functions on myRef.current